Kansas abortion vote tests political energy in post-Roe America - The Boston Globe

 But there is no question that the abortion debate in the state’s most populous county — located in the state’s 3rd Congressional District, one of the nation’s most competitive congressional seats — offers the first significant national test of how the issue is resonating in suburban swing territory.

-Like other highly educated, moderate areas — from suburban Philadelphia to Orange County, California — the 3rd District is home to a substantial number of center-right voters who, like Price, were comfortable with Romney in 2012.
-But they embraced Democrats in the 2018 midterms, including Gov. Laura Kelly and Rep. Sharice Davids, and many have recoiled from Trump.
+Like other highly educated, moderate areas — from suburban Philadelphia to Orange County, Calif. — the 3rd District is home to a substantial number of center-right voters who, like Price, were comfortable with Romney in 2012.
+But they embraced Democrats in the 2018 midterms, including Governor Laura Kelly and Representative Sharice Davids, and many have recoiled from Trump.

 Advertisement